The-Programming-Foundation/x-variable/Readme.md

 License
 -

-86driver is re-distributed under the terms of the Simplified BSD License, see [LICENSE](LICENSE).
+x-variable is re-distributed under the terms of the Simplified BSD License, see [LICENSE](LICENSE).
 The following third-party dependencies are included in the repository under their own licenses: